meganz/jodid25519/README.md

 Among the contributors, in no particular order:

+Graydon Hoare: suggested clamping the private key by default for increased safety and uniformity with other implementations.

 [liliakai](https://github.com/liliakai): spotted an unused argument in some of the functions

 [RyanC](https://github.com/ryancdotorg): removed dependency of a function to the Javascript Math library